 Success & Failure

-To make a Check, declare what your character is doing, then roll dice equal to the Attribute they are doing it with.
-Add up the face numbers of all the dice showing 1-3; this is the Score.
+Add the face numbers of dice showing 1-3; this is the Score.
 Count the number of dice showing 4-6; this is the Edge.
-For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (from 1 + 3 + 2 + 2) and 2 Edge (from 4 & 5).
-Score determines if you succeed, while Edge reflects the quality of success.
+For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (1 + 3 + 2 + 2) and 2 Edge (4 & 5).
+Score determines if they succeed, while Edge reveals how well.

 READING the DICE